buildpacks/spec/buildpack.md

 ```

 If an order is specified, then `path` and `stacks` MUST not be specified.
-A buildpack path MUST default to `.` when unspecified and when `order` is not specified.
+A buildpack path MUST default to `.` when not specified and when `order` is not specified.

 Buildpack authors MUST choose a globally unique ID, for example: "io.buildpacks.ruby".